 A great children’s book follows a meaningful path where characters face challenges and grow.
 From the first page to the last, obstacles keep readers turning pages.
 Additionally, children love characters who mirror their dreams, fears, and everyday experiences.

-5. Create Unforgettable Characters
+5. Creating Characters

 Character Development Checklist

-A strong character has depth, purpose, and a journey readers can connect with.
 When developing your character, check off the following questions:

 6. Blend the Components into a Cohesive Story